KasiaPaloma/IntroToProg-Python-Mod07/docs/index.md

 import pickle
 ```
 ###### Listing 05
 Like text files, binary files follow a similar syntax to write to and read from, generally you just add a “b” to the file access mode (see next two screenshots of code).
-To store the data we use the **pickle.dump method**. https://pythontic.com/modules/pickle/dumps provides a great explanation of the method signature and overview.
+To store the data we use the **pickle.dump method**.
+[Pythontic](https://pythontic.com/modules/pickle/dumps) provides a great explanation of the method's signature and overview.
 ```
 file = open(file_name, "wb")
 pickle.dump(list_of_rows, file)